 Generally, we start production after receiving 30% deposit.
 Before shipping, we need to get the final payment.
 When the products are ready, we will notify you to inspect the goods.
 You can appoint a third party to receive products or come to check in person.

-Our nearest port is Shanghai port, Ningbo port, and Yiwu Port.
+Our nearest ports are Shanghai port, Ningbo port, and Yiwu Port.
 We have a daily shipment to Shanghai Port.
-Also, we can ship to other places where you load the container.
+Also, we can ship to other places you specified.

 Tumbling Media for Brass